robfatland/zero2x/Z2JH/README.md

     - The Standard_D2s_v3 instance costs $0.11 / hour and we allocate three of them
         - This is not 'elastic': They are all always on unless we stop AKS; then no cost
     - [Here is the AKS cost calculator](https://azure.microsoft.com/en-us/pricing/calculator/?service=kubernetes-service)
-    - Bottom line: As configured here (I believe) $256/month running 24/7
+    - Bottom line: As configured here (I believe) $256/month running 24/74
+        - Cost should scale with on-time so "work hours" should drop this to about $50 / month
     - How many Users does this support?